 Before I answer the question, "What is body composition?"
-I want to tell you what it is not.
+I want to tell you what it isn't.

 Body composition is not about beauty.
 It’s about health and fitness.
 It’s about living a long, healthy, and productive life to the end – not dependent on a walker, a wheelchair, medications, or other people throughout your days.

 Men – lower than 17% is good; (the “average” man is 18-24%).